 - communicating with relevant official bodies

 Competition for jobs is intense, so while there are no set qualifications for becoming a political party agent, employment is usually dependent on possessing a good degree.
 A degree in any discipline is acceptable, but preferred subjects include politics, government, public/social administration, social policy, law, history, business studies and economics.
 A postgraduate qualification may be beneficial, particularly for graduates without relevant undergraduate degrees.

-It is also normally essential to hold substantial relevant experience – this can be gained via paid or voluntary employment with the appropriate party, through campaign work or a European Commission placement.
+It is also normally essential to hold substantial relevant experience – this can be gained via paid or voluntary employment with the appropriate party or through campaign work.

 - Good research skills